ankitsejwal/Lyndor/README.md

 * You will need a Lynda.com Standard or Organisation account inorder to download courses.
 * On providing course url, the program will download - Course Folder, Chapters and Videos, sometimes there over 100 videos and arranging them takes time, to solve the issue, the program grabs each video and renames it to arrange all videos in correct order.
 * info.txt file is created, containing additional info about the course.
-* Your can download multiple courses at one time.
+* You can download multiple courses at one time.

 ### Platforms